eriknomitch/dldc/README.md

 ## Requirements

-DLDC is opinionated.
+DLDC is semi-opinionated.

 * An Nvidia GPU is required
 * There are no customization options for Deepo.
-The DLDC Docker image is based on the `all-` configuration of Deepo (i.e., `ufoym/deepo:all-py36-jupyter`)
+The DLDC Docker image is based on the `all-` configuration of Deepo (i.e., `ufoym/deepo:all-py36-jupyter`) so it includes everything.
-* Supports Python 3 only
+* Python 3 only
+* JupyterLab is used but classic Jupyter notebooks can be run easily from JupyterLab

 ## Dependencies